-Speech language pathologists are, in fact, medical professionals who are often employed in medical settings.
-The healthcare system is a demanding and fast-paced environment for SLPs and is not for the faint of heart.
-An SLP working in acute care can expect to see a wide range of patients and problems over their course of their career.
+It’s no surprise that the healthcare system is a demanding and fast-paced environment for medical SLPs and those working in acute care can expect to see a wide range of individuals and problems throughout their careers.

-There are a number of specialty areas within the healthcare setting where the services of speech-language pathologists are needed:
+There are several specialty areas within the healthcare setting where the services of medical SLPs are needed, including:

 - Acute care

 - Long-term care